 [Section 128 inserted by No. 58 of 2010 s.
 174.]

-129. References to a former Registrar
+129. References to former Registrar

 (1) If in a written law or other document or instrument there is a reference to the former Registrar, that reference may, where the context so requires, be read as if it had been amended to be a reference to the Commissioner.